2025 TPBL playoffs

 The 2025 TPBL playoffs was the postseason tournament of the Taiwan Professional Basketball League's (TPBL) 2024–25 season.
 The play-in series started on May 23 and ended on May 25.
 The semifinals series started on May 29 and ended on June 8.
 The finals series started on June 16 and ended on June 29.
 On June 29, the New Taipei Kings defeated the Kaohsiung Aquas, 4–3, winning the 2024–25 season championship.

 Format

-Five teams will participate in the playoffs.
-The top three teams, based on winning percentage of regular season, directly qualify for the semifinals.
-The fourth and fifth seeds play the best-of-three play-in series, which is in a 1-1-1 format.
-The fourth seed will be awarded a one-win advantage.
-The winner of play-in series and the top three seeds play the best-of-seven semifinals series, which is in a 2-2-1-1-1 format.
-The winners of the semifinals series play the best-of-seven finals series, which is in a 2-2-1-1-1 format.
+Five teams participated in the playoffs.
+The top three teams, based on winning percentage of regular season, directly qualified for the semifinals.
+The fourth and fifth seeds played the best-of-three play-in series, which was in a 1-1-1 format.
+The fourth seed was awarded a one-win advantage.
+The winner of the play-in series and the top three seeds played the best-of-seven semifinals series, which was in a 2-2-1-1-1 format.
+The winners of the semifinals series played the best-of-seven finals series, which was in a 2-2-1-1-1 format.